Meatfucker/gimmich/README.md

 ## TODO

-Add bulk tagging options for uploads
+Add option to import captions as descriptions
 Add bulk downloading tab with various criteria to bulk download assets